MrCornau/HowToFindLeadUsersOnline-Fast/README.md

 │  ├─ ...
 ```

-# 5. Manual Analysis
+# 5. Manual analysis

-For the manual selection of filtered posts, a web tool was developed which allows the analyzed comments to be imported .Posts from lead users can be found quickly by highlighting the key phrase.
+For manual selection of filtered posts, we developed a web tool that allows importing the analyzed comments and quickly finding posts from lead users by highlighting the keyword.
-In our testing Phase we used the prototype which we also provide in this repository.
-Aftwerwards we started to develope a new prototype for more easy scanning and reading.
-It will be updatet here when it is finished.
-Till then you should use the old (ugly) prototype.
+In our testing phase, we used the prototype that we also provide in this repository.
+After that, we started developing a new prototype to make scanning and reading easier.
+It will be updated here as soon as it is ready.
+Until then, you should use the old (ugly) prototype.

 #### 1. Old version